grafana/agent/docs/configuration/tempo-config.md

 #
 # In order to make a correct sampling decision it's important that the agent has
 # a complete trace.
 This is achieved by waiting a given time for all the spans
 # before evaluating the trace.
+In order to get complete traces, configure group_by_trace.
 #
 # Tail sampling also supports multiple agent deployments, allowing to group all
 # spans of a trace in the same agent by load balancing the spans by trace ID